blakestephenanderson/personal-site/_posts/2022-10-03-hot-d-overreliance-on-miscommunication.md

 So, after reading that, perhaps you’ll agree with me that HOT D employs this device on more than one occasion.
 Let’s pull the receipts:

 - Rhaenyra and Viserys misunderstanding one another about 1) Viserys’s intentions to marry Alicent, and; 2) Rhaenyra’s feelings about how he treats her.

 - Rhaenyra failing to talk to Alicent about why her marriage to her father hurt her.

 - Alicent failing to explain her situation (i.e., two adult men forcing her into an uncomfortable position) to her best friend, Rhaenyra.

+- Rhaenyra not following up with Alicent about why she was to be married to her father.

 - Alicent failing to admit her jealousy and envy of Rhaenyra.

 - Rhaenyra omitting the truth about the night she slept with Ser Criston Cole and lying to Alicent that Daemon never touched her.

 - Rhaenyra and Criston failing to have a conversation after the disastrous one on the boatride back to King’s Landing.

 - Alicent not confronting Rhaenyra upon learning the truth from Larys Strong and Criston Cole.

 - Daemon omitting how he feels to pretty much everyone (e.g., Rhaenyra, Viserys, Laena, Rhea).

 If a character in this story were to have extended an olive branch in just one of the scenes above, perhaps we’d not have reached the point in Episode 7 where Aemond loses an eye and Alicent nearly murders her former best friend.
 You could argue that the show would be far more boring, in which case I would agree, but I would counter by asking: was how they reached that scene believable?